 When it comes to menopause, don’t expect the worst but also don’t suffer in silence.
 Get the help you need.
 The real trick is to embrace menopause as a natural process that actually empowers you.
 We’ve been working with our wombs all our lives.
 Midlife is not the time to start fighting them and the essence of our feminine power.

-But many women can get a bit stuck thinking menopause is the end of meaningful life.
-After all that’s what the media and society seems to want us to believe.
+Many women can get a bit stuck thinking menopause is the end of meaningful life.
+That’s what the media and society seems to want us to believe.
 If that’s how you’re feeling, JUST STOP THAT RIGHT NOW!

 If you want to hear more about the magic of menopause listen to my podcast interview with the amazing Darcy Steinke who was the first to alert me to whales becoming leaders post menopause.
 She wrote the book Flash Count Diary.

 At Magnificent Midlife we’re all about challenging stereotypes and changing perceptions.
-We think of midlife and menopause as a time of re-evaluation and regeneration as we embark on the exciting second half of our lives.
+We see midlife and menopause as a time of re-evaluation and regeneration as we embark on the exciting second half of our lives.
 I hope you agree.

 Good luck!
 Don’t hesitate to get in touch if I can help you further.
 You can find out more about my work at magnificentmidlife.com